kueihua100/Docs/ai/commaai_openpilot.md

     [note 2]
         docker build -t tmppilot -f Dockerfile.openpilot .
         --------------------------
-        Above cmd will build a image taged "tmppilot:latest" Using "docker images" to check the built image.
+        Above cmd will build a image taged "tmppilot:latest" at the end.
+        Using "docker images" to check the built image.
         --------------------------